gmicsa/golang-recap/docs/performance.md

     *   `encoding/json` uses reflection, which has overhead.
 For high-performance scenarios, consider code-generation based libraries (`ffjson`, `easyjson`, `json-iterator/go`), but adds build complexity.
 5.  **I/O:**
     *   Use buffered I/O (`bufio.Reader`, `bufio.Writer`) to reduce syscall overhead for frequent small reads/writes.
+    *   `log/slog`: while `fmt.Printf` style logging is convenient, structured logging `slog` can be more performant in high-throughput scenarios as it often avoids string formatting and allocations if the log level is disabled.
 6.  **Context Switching:** Extremely high numbers of active, non-blocking goroutines can increase scheduling overhead.
 Worker pools can help manage concurrency.
 7.  **CGO Overhead:** Calls between Go and C have significant overhead compared to native Go calls.
 Minimize CGO calls in performance-critical paths.